no code implementations • 18 Apr 2025 • Khoa Tran, Simon S. Woo

 no code implementations • 21 Mar 2023 • Binh M. Le, Shahroz Tariq, Simon S. Woo

-First, our work carefully analyzes and characterizes these two schools of approaches, both theoretically and empirically, to demonstrate how each approach impacts the robust learning of a classifier.
+Our work is the first carefully analyzes and characterizes these two schools of approaches, both theoretically and empirically, to demonstrate how each approach impacts the robust learning of a classifier.

-no code implementations • 29 Nov 2022 • Eldor Abdukhamidov, Mohammed Abuhamad, Simon S. Woo, Eric Chan-Tin, Tamer Abuhmed
+1 code implementation • 29 Nov 2022 • Eldor Abdukhamidov, Mohammed Abuhamad, Simon S. Woo, Eric Chan-Tin, Tamer Abuhmed

 We assess the effectiveness of proposed attacks against two deep learning model architectures coupled with four interpretation models that represent different categories of interpretation models.